Last updated on June 11th, 2022 at 08:40 pm

 The Basics of the Anti-Inflammatory Diet

 Enter the Anti-Inflammatory Diet.
 The goal?
 To reduce chronic inflammation.
 The method?
 Eating a diet made up of healthy proteins, healthy fats, and healthy carbohydrates.
+You can also incorporate ginger into your diet and supplement with turmeric (with a doctor’s approval).

 Avoid red, fatty meat and dairy products.
 Instead opt for beans, lentils, walnuts, pistachios, pine nuts, almonds, and cold water fish.